Lucian Tapiedi: Legacy

 Tapiedi's grave is at Sangara station.

+In 1998 a statue of Tapiedi was installed with nine other 20th-century Christian martyrs over the west door of Westminster Abbey in London.
+In attendance were members of Tapiedi's family, along with the Archbishop of Canterbury and Queen Elizabeth II.

 Veneration

 The Martyrs of New Guinea are honored with memorial and feast days on the calendars of many churches including the Anglican Communion.